vkakerbeck/NBP-VR-Lab/README.md

-# NBP-VR-Lab
-# Project Title
+# NBP-VR-Lab - Project Seahaven

-One Paragraph of project description goes here
+This Git project is designated to the purpose of sharing files and code related to the nbp VR lab.
+Please keep your functioning code updated here.
+Take care to comment and make the purpose and use of your code understandable to other people.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In order to get the project onto your machine open the cmd command line.
+Navigate to your chosen folder for this project (using cd path).

 ### Prerequisites